madetech/clean-architecture/learn/README.md

 # Learning Clean Architecture

-## Learning

-A typical number used to determine how much effort is required to become an expert is 10,000 hours of practice.

-It cannot be any practice, however, i.e. you cannot swing a golf club for 10,000 hours and become as good as Tiger Woods.

-"Practice" must be:

-* Deliberate and goal directed
-* Include the opportunity for:
-    * Self-reflection
-    * Feedback

 ## Values

 Clean Architecture works best when all programmers share the same mindset, or at the very least understand and apply its mindset.